Uniqueness and stability of steady vortex rings for 3D incompressible Euler equation: Uniqueness of vortex rings

 The proof of the uniqueness of a vortex ring with small cross-section is based on a careful estimate for each term in \eqref{2-47}.
-For the purpose of dealing with boundary terms in the local Pohozaev identity, we need the following lemma concerning the behavior of $\xi_{1,\varepsilon}$ away from $x_\ep$. \begin{lemma} For any fixed small $\delta>0$, it holds
+To deal with terms involving integral on $\partial B_\delta(x_\ep)$ in the local Pohozaev identity, we need the following lemma concerning the behavior of $\xi_{1,\varepsilon}$ away from $x_\ep$. \begin{lemma} For any fixed small $\delta>0$, it holds

 in $C^1(\mathbb R^2_+\setminus B_{\delta/2}(x_\ep))$, where